axelitus/cmmi_l2-up-project/en/README.md

 ## Process Areas

-The CMMI-DEV specification describes 7 Process Areas (PA) that support the Maturity Level 2 (ML2).
+The CMMI-DEV specification describes 7 Process Areas (PA) that support the maturity level 2 (L2).
 The PAs that are covered by this folder structure and templates are (in alphabetically order):

 * Configuration Management (CM)
 * Measurement and Analysis (MA)